-• The provider must engage with the DBHDS crisis data platform as required by DBHDS.
+DBHDS Crisis Data Platform Engagement: The provider must engage with the DBHDS crisis data platform as required by DBHDS.

-At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment to determine the individual's appropriateness for the service.
-This assessment must be done in-person or through a telemedicine assisted assessment.
-The assessment requirement can be met by one of the following:
+Assessment: At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment to determine the individual's appropriateness for the service.
+See the Assessment Requirements section for details.